 We have a policy and process to identify securities in our investment portfolio for which we should recognize impairments.
 See Critical Accounting Policies-Evaluation of Other Than Temporary Impairments included in Management's Discussion and Analysis in our Annual Report on Form 10-K for the year ended December 31, 2014.
-For the three months ended March 31, 2015, we recognized an other than temporary impairment on an RMBS security.
-For the three months ended March 31, 2014, we recognized other than temporary impairment and additional credit losses on a number of securities for which we have previously recognized OTTI.
-Several factors led us to believe that full recovery of amortized cost will not be expected on the securities for which we recognized additional credit losses and reclassified OTTI from accumulated other comprehensive income to net income.
-A discussion of these factors, our policy and process to identify securities that could potentially have impairment that is other than temporary and a summary of OTTI is presented in Note 3 to our unaudited consolidated financial statements in this Form 10-Q, which is incorporated by reference in this Item
+During the periods presented, we recognized other than temporary impairment and additional credit losses on residential mortgage backed securities and on one other asset backed security for which we had not previously recognized OTTI.
+Several factors led us to believe that full recovery of amortized cost will not be expected on the securities for which we recognized credit losses and reclassified OTTI from accumulated other comprehensive income to net income.
+A discussion of these factors, our policy and process to identify securities that could potentially have impairment that is other than temporary and a summary of OTTI is presented in Note 3 to our unaudited consolidated financial statements in this Form 10-Q, which is incorporated by reference in this Item 2.